You have not written to me for days.

 1. That there is no truce, Zelaya must return to finish his six months

-This may be the position of the international organizations in which Zelaya has found support, however the polarization within the country is complicated by the link that this has with the line of Chávez.
-It becomes more difficult because if so, the chaos would continue for six months, and who knows if they would consider illegitimate acts that these days have happened as the approval of the reforms to the law of municipalities (which is good for all) , also the accusations that exist against his cabinet.
+This may be the position of the international organizations in whom Zelaya has found support, however the polarization within the country is complicated by the link it has with the Chávez line.
+It becomes more difficult because if so, the chaos would continue for six months, and who knows if they would consider acts that have happened these days as illegitimate, such as the approval of the reforms to the municipalities law (which is good for everyone) , also the accusations that exist against his cabinet.

 Another complicated aspect of this would be the inevitable discredit to the state institutions or civil society that have declared disagreement or illegality with the actions of the executive power, such as Supreme Court, National Congress, Public Prosecutor's Office, Catholic Church, Evangelical Church, Commissioner Of Human Rights, Armed Forces, among others.